What is eligibility “churn”?

 Some do, for certain groups of enrollees.
 But most do not.

 States are allowed to employ 12-month continuous eligibility for children in Medicaid and CHIP.
-However, less than half do so in Medicaid, and slightly more do so in CHIP. [vii] And because 12-month continuous eligibility is optional, states can change eligibility rules at any time.
+However, fewer than half currently do so. [ix] And because 12-month continuous eligibility is optional, states can change eligibility rules at any time.

-States cannot use 12-month continuous eligibility for adults without going through a lengthy waiver review process: as a result, only one state (New York) has received approval to do so.
+States cannot use 12-month continuous eligibility for adults without undergoing a lengthy waiver review process: as a result, only two states – New York and Montana – have received approval to do so. [x]

 How can 12-month continuous eligibility in Medicaid improve care?